cispa/osiris/README.md

 ```
 With:
 - `timing`: The observed timing difference in cycles between executions with and without the trigger sequence
-- `M`: the measurement sequence consisting of an internal UID and the properties already mentioned previously (see Instruction File)
+- `M`: the measurement sequence consisting of an internal UID and the properties already mentioned previously (see "Instruction File")
-- `T`: the trigger sequence consisting of an internal UID and the properties already mentioned previously (see Instruction File)
+- `T`: the trigger sequence consisting of an internal UID and the properties already mentioned previously (see "Instruction File")
-- `R`: the reset sequence consisting of an internal UID and the properties already mentioned previously (see Instruction File)
+- `R`: the reset sequence consisting of an internal UID and the properties already mentioned previously (see "Instruction File")

 ### Visualize Output
 Many programs exist which can parse these CSV files.